DavidBoja/pose-independent-anthropometry/Readme.md

 python create_CAESAR_SITTING_test_dataset.py --save_to <path/to/save/the/dataset/to> --transferred_landmark_path <path/to/transferred/landmarks>
 ```

-where `save_to` is the path where you want to save the created dataset to and `transferred_landmark_path` is the path where you saved the landmarks from the code above.
+where `save_to` is the path where you want to save the created dataset to and `transferred_landmark_path` is the path where you saved the transferred landmarks from the code above.

 <br>